Lexicon3D: Probing Visual Foundation Models for Complex 3D Scene Understanding: Analysis

 \section{Analysis}

 The purpose of this section is to provide additional exploration towards the optimal usage of visual foundation models.
 The selection of encoding methods requires consideration of the trade-off between memory usage, running time, and performance.
 We will dive into complexity analysis and the study of design choices for various and a combination of foundation models.
+More visualization, ablation experiments, and elaboration on the limitations, broader impact, and future direction are presented in the supplementary material.